Mega Menu

 Self-Service Kiosk POS Costs

-As far as types of self-service kiosks, there are three main options to consider:
+As far as types of self-service kiosks and self-service kiosk costs, there are three main options to consider with different costs:

 • Countertop Kiosks: These are typically the most affordable, ranging from $1,000 to $2,000.